-56. The Sandalwood Lots will be planted out with sandalwood seedlings at a rate that the site can support when those seedlings have grown to be 14 year old Trees.
-TFS has set a survival target of approximately 433 Trees per hectare.
-Water for the Ivanhoe Plain section of the Project will be supplied from Lake Argyle and water for the Kingston Rest property will be supplied from its own private dam.
+56. The Sandalwood Lots will be planted out with Sandalwood seedlings at a sufficient rate to meet the survival target of 420 Trees per hectare.
+Water for the Ivanhoe Plain section of the Project will be supplied from Lake Argyle and water for the Kingston Rest property will be sourced from a private dam.
+Sufficient water will be available for any Sandalwood Lots located in the Burdekin region of northern Queensland.

-57. The Manager of the Project will provide the irrigation system in accordance with silvicultural standards suitable for sandalwood plantations.
+57. The Manager of the Project will provide the irrigation system in accordance with silvicultural standards suitable for Sandalwood plantations.

-58. Each Grower will use their Sandalwood Lot(s) for the purpose of carrying on a business of cultivating and harvesting sandalwood Trees and selling the harvested timber.
+58. Each Grower will use their Sandalwood Lot(s) for the purpose of carrying on a business of cultivating and Harvesting Sandalwood Trees and selling the harvested timber.